Close

 Rated Pressure:

-The nominal pressure of the valve must exceed the maximum working pressure of the pipeline to ensure a safety margin.
+1. The rated pressure of the solenoid valve must always be higher than the maximum working pressure of the system.

 Working Differential Pressure: